County Ground, Southampton: 1919–1939

 In 1921 the touring Australians scored 708-7 declared, the highest first-class innings on the ground.
 The match ended in a draw.
 In 1930 crowds flocked to the County Ground to watch Don Bradman complete his 1,000 runs before the end of May, with Bradman making 191 runs in Australians first innings.
 During this period in the grounds history, Phil Mead was in his prime and by 1932, Mead had completed centuries against every county, finishing with a hundred against Derbyshire.
-In a career that spanned from 1905 to 1936, he made 138 centuries in 700 matches and heads the list of Hampshire's great runmakers.
+In a career that spanned from 1905 to 1936, he made 138 centuries in 700 matches and heads the list of Hampshire's great run-makers.
 Mead played on the ground 187 times, where he scored 14,504 runs at an average of 56.42.

 First-class cricket was once more suspended in England during the Second World War, with bombing an ever-present threat throughout the wars early years.